Emerald Treatment Video

 - Get wholesale and highly competitive prices of gemstones & diamonds.
 From anywhere through our extensive network of contacts around the world

-- All stones sold by us is verified in house by our GIA Graduate Gemologist or certified
+- All stones sold by us are verified in house by our GIA Graduate Gemologist or certified

 - We provide personalized service and NOT the same old “One Size Fits All” Approach